isomerpages/sndgo-corp/_initiatives/Government Services/Singpass.md

 </div>

-## MyInfo
+## Access to Participating Private Sector Services

-A tell-us-once service that autofills selected personal details for online forms, minimising the need for users to repeatedly provide and verify the same information when transacting with Government agencies online.
-By tapping on the Retrieve MyInfo button, the participating digital service will be able to retrieve the necessary data fields needed with consent.
+Businesses can leverage Singpass for authentication processes, and customers can do away with remembering an additional set of credentials.
+To date, more than 50 private sector organisations use Singpass to authenticate their customers.
+These include OCBC Bank, Prudential, NTUC Union, Income Insurance, Singapore Exchange, the Singapore Employers’ Federation, and JustLogin’s HR software.

-As an extension of this service, MyInfo Business enables  digital forms to be autofilled with data from Government sources such as corporate profile, financial performance and ownership information.
-The service has also been extended to private-sector services like opening of a corporate utilities account and applying for SME loans.
+## Pre-fill Forms with your Government Data

-## Login
+Users can also choose to autofill selected personal details for online forms by authenticating with Singpass and consenting to the participating digital service retrieving the necessary data fields.
+This minimises the need for users to repeatedly provide and verify the same information when transacting with the Government and participating service providers.

-Businesses can tap on Login for authentication processes and customers can do away with remembering an additional set of credentials.
-To date, there are more than 50 private-sector organisations leveraging Login as an authentication gateway.
-These include OCBC Bank, Prudential, NTUC Union, Income Insurance, Singapore Exchange, the Singapore Employers’ Federation and JustLogin’s HR software.
+As an extension of this service, digital forms can also be auto-filled with corporate data from government sources, such as corporate profile, financial performance and ownership information.
+The service has also been extended to private-sector services like opening a corporate utilities account and applying for SME loans.

 ## Singpass API Developer and Partner Portal

-The [Singpass API Developer](https://api.singpass.gov.sg/) and Partner Portal offers a sandbox environment for developers and businesses to quickly prototype digital innovations, and they can use MyInfo to access available digital services to do so.
+The [Singpass API Developer](https://api.singpass.gov.sg/) and Partner Portal offers a sandbox environment for developers and businesses to prototype digital innovations quickly.
+Explore the suite of Singpass products and how it can improve your business efficiency and user experience.